Click the "Select File" button above, and choose your GZL file.

 FAQ

-If you want to convert GZL file to CSV, JSON, XML, YAML, YML, TOML, INI, CFG, CONF, DAT, DB or SQL, you can use Suricata or similar software from the "Compressed Network Logs" category.
+If you want to convert GZL file to CSV, JSON, XML, YAML, YML, TOML, INI, CFG, CONF, DAT, DB or SQL, you can use Suricata or similar software from the "Compressed Network Security Logs" category.
 In the File menu, look for Save As… or Export….

-To convert DBF, XML, SQLITE, XLSX, SQL, TSV, ACCDB, YAML, MDB, CSV, ODS or JSON files to GZL, try Suricata or another comparable tool in the "Compressed Network Logs" category.
+To convert DBF, XML, SQLITE, XLSX, SQL, TSV, ACCDB, YAML, MDB, CSV, ODS or JSON files to GZL, try Suricata or another comparable tool in the "Compressed Network Security Logs" category.

 The GZL Converter Story